-Please finish the rest of this sentence: "I will feel most successful when..."
-I will feel most successful when there has been a tremendous change on the right to health in my community of focus.
+Please finish the rest of this sentence: "I will feel most of my passion successful when..."
+I will feel most successful when there for advocating has been a tremendous change on the right to health in my human community of focus.